Prepayment meter households urged to get energy support vouchers before deadline

 “It may be the support that keeps their lights on, their oven cooking, their hot showers running, through the summer.
 It’s vital money at a time when it’s never been needed more.”

-Matthew Cole, head of Fuel Bank Foundation, the national charity that provides emergency fuel vouchers to prepayment meter customers, said: “We’re really concerned that hundreds of thousands of people with traditional prepayment meters are going to miss out on this vital financial support.
+Matthew Cole, head of Fuel Bank Foundation, a national charity providing emergency fuel vouchers to prepayment meter customers, said: “We’re really concerned that hundreds of thousands of people with traditional prepayment meters are going to miss out on this vital financial support.

 “As part of our own campaigning on this issue, we found that other reasons why vouchers haven’t been redeemed included not receiving them, due to incorrect details or the person having moved house and their records haven’t been updated, or they lost or deleted the voucher.